Shawty Lo Dies: Today in Hip-Hop

 On this day, Sept.
 21, in hip-hop history...

 2016: Atlanta rapper Shawty Lo suffered an untimely death on Sept.
 21, 2016 when he was involved in a fatal car crash.
-Today marks the one-year anniversary of this unexpected hip-hop tragedy.
+Today marks the two-year anniversary of this unexpected hip-hop tragedy.

 Shawty Lo, real name Carlos Walker, was born and raised in the ATL and got into music early.
 In 2003, Shawty founded the rap crew D4L, which consisted of fellow Southern MCs Fabo, Mook-B and Stoney.
 Together, the crew garnered mainstream success with the 2005 hit single and new millennium rap classic "Laffy Taffy."
 The track sampled New Edition’s “Candy Girl” and incorporated elements of Southern snap music.
 "Laffy Taffy" peaked at No. 1 on the Billboard Hot 100 and solidified Shawty Lo and his crew as Southern rap greats.
 As a soloist, L-O found a new wave of fame in 2007 with the single “Dey Know” which peaked at No. 31 on the Billboard Hot 100 chart.